ykob/sketch-threejs/README.md

 ### Excluded files from the MIT License

+- 3D model and texture these are using on the sketch "crystal".
 - 3D model that is using on the sketch "newyear2019".
 - 3D model and texture these are using on the sketch "buddha".